Public access to “Kelston Clump” at the top of Kelston Roundhill on foot is via one of three permissive paths.

 The permissive paths on Kelston Roundhill are not rights of way.
 They are not bridleways; walkers only.

-For private access for specific private events at the Old Barn or by invitation only see instructions below.
+For specific private events, or advertised public events at the Old Barn or by invitation only access is as follows:

-From Bath: turn right off the A431 just before the village of Kelston on the second of two farm tracks;
+From Bath: turn right off the A431 just before the village of Kelston on the second of two farm tracks (sign reads “Old Barn”);

-From Bristol: turn left off A431 just as you leave Kelston, on the first of two farm tracks.
+From Bristol: turn left off A431 just as you leave Kelston, on the first of two farm tracks (sign reads “Old Barn”);

 - park outside the new barn and walk up the hill.